 Updated Data Show the Value of America’s Leading Research Universities

-AAU recently updated “AAU by the Numbers,” a resource that provides concrete data about how America’s leading research universities boost the nation’s economy, conduct the majority of our nation’s most critical research, and provide tremendous value to students.
+We recently updated our “AAU by the Numbers” document.
+This resource provides concrete data about how America’s leading research universities boost the nation’s economy, conduct the majority of our nation’s most critical research, and provide tremendous value to students.

 News of Interest

 CNN: Debate Over the Israel-Gaza War Has Raised Tensions – and the Stakes – on College Campuses – The outbreak of war following deadly terrorist attacks on Israel by Hamas has led to a surge of political debate and protests on college campuses nationwide.
 Many campuses are facing backlash for statements made by students, faculty, or administrators on the war, but experts on campus free speech say that “debate on such fraught topics is exactly what college campuses are all about.”

 WNDU: Notre Dame President Rev. John Jenkins Stepping Down at End of Academic Year – University of Notre Dame President Rev. John Jenkins announced that he will be stepping down at the end of this academic year and returning to teaching and ministry.
 In his 19 years as president, Father Jenkins “made it his mission to enhance the research pursuits of the university” while fulfilling Notre Dame’s original mission to be “a powerful force for good in the world.”
 Father Jenkins’ leadership led to Notre Dame becoming “one of the fastest-growing research universities in the nation” and an invitation to join AAU earlier this year.